dogagingproject/dataRelease/Supporting_Documents/DAP_DogOverview_UserGuide.md

 | `Estimated_Age_Years_at_HLES` | Best available estimate of age at HLES | 3.5 |
 | `AgeDOB_Estimation_Method` | Method used to estimate DOB and age |  Estimated using owner-reported age <br> Estimated using owner-reported birth year <br> Estimated using owner-reported birth year and month |

 Going back to our example dog, we see that age and DOB were estimated using owner-provided birth year only.
-The owner indicated that the dog was born in 2010; we assume the birth month to be June and the birth day to be the 15th, resulting in an estimated DOB of 2010-06-15.
+The owner indicated that the dog was born in 2010.
+The birth year and year of HLES completion are different, so we assume the birth month to be June and the birth day to be the 15th, resulting in an estimated DOB of 2010-06-15.
 If we subtract the estimated DOB from the date of HLES completion (which is the same as the DAP Pack date), we estimate the dog's age at HLES to be 10.3 years.

 | dog_id      | DAP_Pack_Date | Estimated_DOB | Estimated_Age_Years_at_HLES | AgeDOB_Estimation_Method |
 | :--- | :------------------ | :-------------------- |  :------------------- | :------------ |